nikojpapa/EIPs/EIPS/eip-X.md

 A paper in 2018 [^16] provides a proof of quantumness protocol based on cryptographic methods and randomness.
 However, this method requires a trapdoor, or information that is kept secret from the verifier.
 This cannot be guaranteed in a blockchain context and is therefore unsecure in the same way that factoring a product of large, generated primes is unsecure.

+#### Sampling problems
+Harrow and Montanaro[^17] survey sampling problems, which have been proposed as a form of quantum supremacy verification.
+The challenge for these is verifying that the given samples were indeed sampled from the desired probability distribution.
+This contract must use a problem that is verifiable, and therefore sampling problems will not suffice.

 #### Decentralized trusted setup
 This inherently has a trust factor, albeit very small.
 It requires that at least one person in the party is honest.
 A fully trustless setup is preferred.
 However, further investigation may be done to potentially uncover a valid puzzle that uses a